betatim/jupyter-xm-magic/README.md

 - overlay_href(path) - adds data from an online source to the sigplot
 - overlay_file(path) - adds data from a file to the sigplot
 - plot() - displays an interactive sigplot

-## MyBinder Usage
-- The sigplot extension often does not load when the notebook is rendered, just run the %load_ext xm_magic cell and refresh the page
-- Data from URLs and files does not load properly